Cl0ck21/lupLabStudentRecords-AdityaSharma/README.md

 If 1 does not work, the next solution should work for sure.

-2. right click on functions->open function

-within any file you are able to open (you should be able to open analyzeStudentRecords.m).
+2. right click on functions->open function, within any file you are able to open (you should be able to open analyzeStudentRecords.m).

 Sorry about this issue, I will try to fix this is I have the time, but this is a low priority for me since it is more of a convenience issue.

 Please keep in mind you can still view any of the files as text files outside of Matlab if you prefer, although it will not look as nice.